-In addition to tuition, estimated costs for students who complete second year courses listed below are books, \$913; class fees, \$108; universal fee, \$300; equipment and supplies, \$25; CPR certification, \$45.
-Contact the Financial Aid Office at 503-399-5018 to find out if you qualify for help with these costs.
+In addition to tuition, estimated costs for students who complete second year courses listed below are books, \$931; class fees, \$108; student services fee, \$50.50; universal fee, \$606; equipment and supplies, \$25; CPR certification, \$45.
+Contact the Financial Aid Office at 503.399.5018 to find out if you qualify for help with these costs.
 Students are responsible for costs related to travel to practicum locations.

-You may earn an Associate of Applied Science degree by successfully completing these 103 required credit hours with a grade of "C" or better in all courses:
+You may earn an Associate of Applied Science degree by successfully completing 101 required credit hours of the two-year pharmacology program (50 credits during the second year after 51 credits of Pharmacy Technician) with a grade of "C" or better in all courses.